 When looking at produce, check the day-old rack.
 These are usually still in great shape & will last several days.

-Harris Teeter and most other stores mark their produce down (bagged lettuce, cut-up vegetables and fruit) by putting a yellow or pink sticker on it.
+Harris Teeter and most other stores mark their produce down (bagged lettuce, cut-up vegetables, and fruit) by putting a yellow or pink sticker on it.
 I usually get a $3.50 bag of lettuce for $1.50!

-Use the same principal here.
+Use the same principle here.
 I look for meat that has a sticker on it because it is close to the sell-by date.
-I buy it, take it home and either have it for dinner in the next day or two, or I will freeze it for a later date.
+I buy it, take it home and either cook it for dinner in the next day or two, or I will freeze it at a later date.
 This will save you 50% or more!